cloudstead/cloudstead-inc/docs/glossary.md

 #### cloudos-server
 Java webapp that runs on each cloudstead instance.
 It is responsible for overall management of the cloudstead and its apps.

+#### Cloudstead
+In the capitalized form, this refers to Cloudstead, Inc., the makers of CloudOs

+#### cloudstead
+In its lowercase form, a cloudstead is a running CloudOs instance.

 #### cloudstead-server
 Java webapp that runs the "launcher" app, allowing people to launch new cloudsteads.
 This is the primary webapp that runs on cloudstead.io